QuantumRaC/Cybersec-Archive/notes/network_notes.md

     > signed cert must be installed on host for host to confirm its validity
   - packets are encrypted, need access to private key
   - only changes HTTP; TCP and IP are not modified
+  - `chromium -- ssl-key-log-file =~/ssl-key.log`
+    - dumps TLS keys to ssl-key.log file
+    - the file will contain pre-master secrets for each SSL/TLS session Chrome initiates
+    - keys can be used to decrypt HTTPS traffic in Wireshark

 ## Routing Algorithms